Coronavirus (COVID-19) and animals

 The current spread of coronavirus (COVID-19) is due to transmission between people.

-For more information, visit the World Organisation for Animal Health.
+For more information, visit the Australian Government Animal Health Committee website.

 The COVID-19 outbreak in people is different to the canine enteric coronavirus that only infects dogs and was recently confirmed in greyhounds in Queensland.